-The lead faculty member on each program receives his or her appropriate salary amount based upon annual salary and number of credits taught in the program.
-Salary figures for the primary instructor come directly from the Provost's Office and are not open to negotiation.
+The lead faculty member on each program is entitled to the minimum salary rate as determined by UAlbany Human Resources based on the number of credits taught in the program; salary amounts are not based on faculty rank.
 Benefits are set at a certain percentage of the salary and are not negotiable.
 Salary may be negotiated down, if the bulk of the actual contact hours are to be provided by third-parties and not you personally.

-Meals and Incidental Expenses (MIE) payments are pre-determined figures provided by the Comptroller's Office.
+Meals and Incidental Expenses (MIE) payments are pre-determined figures provided by the U.S. Department of State foreign per diem rates by location.
 Daily amounts are published for cities in countries throughout the world, to reflect the best estimate of how much money is needed to function comfortably in that city for the day.
 Your MIE rate will be the sum of the daily rates for every city you will visit during your program.
 Faculty and staff are encouraged to accept a reduced amount for salary and/or MIE, but it is not possible to receive more than the published figures.